 As one of the most amazing natural areas in the country, you will want to see all you can during your short visit to Zion National Park.
-There are a number of trails to pick amongst, some easy, some extremely difficult.
+There are a number of trails to choose amongst, some easy, some extremely difficult.
 To get the most out of your trip, I have highlighted 3 easy trails which should be suitable for everyone, even beginning hikers.

 All of these hikes are short enough that they will not take up all your time, easy enough that you will not be worn out your entire trip, and of course, stunningly beautiful.
 Take some time to explore these beautiful trails on your trip: each hike enables you to get lost in a relaxing journey into the magnificent landscapes that make up this unique Southeastern Utah park.